 Micro Botox can also treat extreme cases of acne.
 Also known as intradermal Botox in Los Angeles, this treatment works by targeting the sweat and oil glands in the skin as well as the erector pili muscles, which are responsible for opening the pores.

 By temporarily weakening these muscles and glands, oil production in suppressed and inflammation is inhibited.
 This allows the skin to rest and heal.
 While micro-botox should not be used as the first line of defense against acne, it is definitely worth considering for those who have not seen results from other acne treatments in Los Angeles.

-During your free acne skin treatment consultation, Dr. Rivkin will evaluate your existing profile, desired end results, and explain the procedure in detail.
+During your acne skin treatment consultation, Dr. Rivkin will evaluate your existing profile, desired end results, and explain the procedure in detail.
 You will have the opportunity to view before and after photos, so that you will know exactly what to expect from the treatment.

-To learn more about Dr. Rivkin’s acne skin treatments including the treatment of acne scars, or to schedule your free consultation in the Los Angeles / Brentwood area, contact us by phone or email today.
+To learn more about Dr. Rivkin’s acne skin treatments including the treatment of acne scars, or to schedule your consultation in the Los Angeles / Brentwood area, contact us by phone or email today.

 Get Started Send Us A Message